readthedocs/ethicalads.io/content/posts/2024-best-performing-ads-by-conversion-type.md

 the conversion rate, the rate at which site visitors take that specific action, is one of the most important metrics in digital advertising.

-The action that an advertiser might want somebody to take on their site varies from signing up for a free trial of their product, reading a blog about the product, or filling out a lead generation form.
+The action that an advertiser wants somebody to take varies from signing up for a free trial, reading a blog, or filling out a lead generation form.
 The ad itself frequently primes visitors on what to expect when they click an ad with terms like "start free", "free ebook", "learn more" or "sign up".